 Lake Tahoe is an ethereal, shimmering blue water oasis surrounded by magnificent mountains and nestled between national parks and nature reserves.

 Here, life is a little lush, regardless if you choose the city side or simply set down a tent for the night.
-Wherever you go in Tahoe, you are sure never to forget the views!
+Wherever you go in Tahoe, you will surely never forget the views!

 To help with slimming down the options, here are some of the best things to do in Lake Tahoe.